omega8cc/boa/docs/BACKDROP.md

 its on-ramp, neither of which ever puts the source site in the write path.

-Backdrop support ships **dark** and is enabled per Octopus instance.
-Nothing changes on instances that do not opt in.
+Backdrop support is **on by default**: the platforms, the panel module and the CLIs arrive with the normal upgrade pair.
+Opting out is one variable per layer.

-## Enabling Backdrop support
+## Enabling and disabling Backdrop support

-The gate is `_BACKDROP_SUPPORT`, mirrored (not shared) in two control files because two different programs act on it:
+The switch is `_BACKDROP_SUPPORT`, mirrored (not shared) in two control files because two different programs act on it:

 | File | Program | What it gates |